 UN leader Robert Muller, Chancellor of the University of Peace, told me that both he and Gorbachev are active contenders for the role of UN Secretary General.
 Both have a plan for streamlining and empowering the international organization.
 Both share a fascination for New Age mysticism and global values.
 But Gorbachev has the charisma, international support, and organizational skills to accomplish his goals.

 The world's spiritual and environmental leaders who endorse him seem to have forgotten that Gorbachev's atheist reign in the USSR spawned unequaled environmental devastation.
 Could his professed concerns for the poor and for nature be mere political stepping stones to greater power?
 [See Green Lies and Phony Science]

 At the end of the conference, the publisher of Earth Vision magazine shared with me her disappointment over the hypocrisy she sensed.
 "I don't believe they really care all that much about the poor," she said.
 "An evening meal here costs over $120 per person, yet they talk about equality, justice, and raising consciousness.
 Why couldn't they have served just one meal of rice?
 That would have done more to raise our awareness than all their promising words."

 Just then, Shirley McLaine walked by, so I asked her what she thought of the conference.

 "It was good.
 It helped raise consciousness," she answered.

 "But wouldn't it have raised consciousness more if one of the meals had just been rice instead of gourmet meat and elegant desserts?"
 I asked.

 She frowned.
-"People paid a lot of money to come here," she answered.
+"People paid a lot of money to come here," she answered and walked away.